 For the next couple of months, we’re going to focus on IAM Yoga’s signature class styles: Flow, Core Flow, Detox Flow, Detox Core Flow, and Classic Yoga.
 We’re also going to do a primer on Restorative Yoga and Yin Yoga.
 In the past, we have covered and – check out their respective posts for more.
 The intention of these articles is to help you choose the right class for you at the right time – every day is different, so you will need different styles on different days.

 Understanding each style of yoga can also help you choose an intention for each practice that is best supported by the class style.
 For example, ending up in a fast-moving Flow class in the hot studio when you’re feeling ungrounded or anxious can be counterproductive if you weren’t sure what to expect or aren’t familiar with the sequence.
 However, knowing what to expect in the class can help you set an intention and a focus that can help you get grounded even when the class moves quickly.

-In terms of the sequence, the defining piece of Iam Flow is the use of a as a transitional sequence between poses.
-The Vinyasa we typically use is based on the Ashtanga version of a Vinyasa, which moves from standing to stepping or jumping back into plank, lowering through chaturunga (a push-up), then moving into Upward Dog (a backbend) and then Downward Dog (pictured above).
-The overall focus of an Iam Flow is moving seamlessly from pose to pose while matching your movement to your breath.
+In terms of the sequence, the defining piece of IAM Flow is the use of a as a transitional sequence between poses.
+The Vinyasa we typically use is based on the Ashtanga version of a Vinyasa, which moves from standing to stepping or jumping back into plank, lowering through chaturanga (a push-up), then moving into Upward Dog (a backbend) and then Downward Dog (pictured above).
+The overall focus of an IAM Flow is moving seamlessly from pose to pose while matching your movement to your breath.

 What you get out of your practice is dependent on both choosing the right style for you and determining the right focus to get what you need.
 If you have questions about what style is best for your current needs, please approach your teachers or the front-desk staff at any time.
 Happy practicing!